-Cryonics Institute Case Report for Patient Number 183
+Cryonics Institute Case Report for Patient Number 205

-The patient was then transferred to the computer controlled cooling chamber to cool to liquid nitrogen temperature and the human vitrication program was selected.
+The patient was then transferred to the computer controlled cooling chamber to cool to liquid nitrogen temperature.
+The cooling of the patient to -196 took 88 hours.
 The patient was then placed in a cryostat for long-term cryonic storage.

-Cryonics Institute Case Report for Patient Number 182
+Cryonics Institute Case Report for Patient Number 204

 CI patient #204 was a 90 year old female from Norway.
 The patient was a CI member at the time of her death.

 The patient died on January 13th, 2021.
 The patient was frozen in dry ice, because a perfusion could not be arranged.
 The patient was kept in dry ice at a funeral home in Oslo, Norway until transportation arrangements could be made.

 The patient was transported on dry ice to the CI facility on February 18th, 2021.